statgen/zorp/README.md

 - Provide a single unified interface to read text, gzip, or tabixed data
 - Separation of concerns between reading and parsing (with parsers that can handle the most common file formats)
-- Includes helpers to auto-detect data format, filter for variants of interest,
+- Includes helpers to auto-detect data format and filter for variants of interest

 ## Why not?
 ZORP provides a high level abstraction.
 This means that it is convenient, at the expense of speed.